mitsuhiko/insta-website/content/docs/quickstart.md

 ## Installation

-The recommended way is to add the dependency with `cargo-edit` if you have it:
+The recommended way is to add the dependency with `cargo add`:

 ```
-cargo add --dev insta
+cargo add --dev insta --features yaml
 ```

 Alternatively edit your `Cargo.toml` manually and add `insta` as manual